ankit7540/Raman-Intensity-Approxmn-Test/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.6126144.svg)](https://doi.org/10.5281/zenodo.6126144)

-Set of python functions and datasets (rovibrational wavefunctions and polarizabilities) used to test the harmonic approximation for computing Raman intensities for the fundamental vibration in selected diatomic molecules.
+Set of python functions and datasets (rovibrational wavefunctions and polarizabilities) used to test the double harmonic approximation for computing Raman intensities of the fundamental vibration in selected diatomic molecules.

 ---